Tricky1975/SpamProgrammingLanguage/readme.md

 ## DIPLOMA

 User can input a string and will take up as many memory spots as it needs to fill it out.
+You can cap this by using the $ prefix anywhere prior to the Diploma command

 ## PREFIX: HTTP://